sillsm/openklave/readme.md

 A whole lot of modification can be achieved just by sending sysex commands to the MPK2 device, for example by using rtmidi to send midi messages from your laptop to the device.
 Doing this, you can change the colors on the keypads, and even intercept and modify midi messages between the device and your software.

+But our goal is to permit keyboard users to execute arbitrary code on the keyboard with only a USB cable.
+To do this, we're going to have to deeply investigate the guts of the keyboard and learn a lot about it.

 ### Investigating the firmware

 Unscrew the screws at the bottom of your keyboard, and investigate the primary printed circuit board.